The Spook School: History

 After a self released CD-R single, "History" / "Hallam", they released an EP (recorded in Adam Todd's bedroom) on cassette with Scottish label Soft Power Records in 2012 with the title I Don't Know, You Don't Know, We All Don't Know the Spook School.
 It was followed by a single for Cloudberry Records later that year.

 Fortuna Pop! label owner Sean Price signed the band after seeing them play at Indietracks Festival in 2012.
 They released music on the label until its dissolution in 2017, shortly after which they signed to Alcopop!
 Records.

 They released their first album, Dress Up, in 2013.
 In 2014 they played N.Y.C.
 Popfest.
 That same year, the band were invited to do the music for the second season of the BBC Three show Badults.

 Try to Be Hopeful was issued in October 2015, again by the Fortuna Pop! label, as well as Slumberland Records in the U.S. The group's next appearance on record was Continental Drift, a split LP on Fortuna Pop! and Slumberland that also featured songs by the Mercury Girls, Wildhoney, and Tigercats.

 After the 2017 holiday single "Someone to Spend Christmas With" on their new UK label, Alcopop!
 Records, in early 2018 the Spook School released with third album, Could It Be Different?.

 The band announced that they were breaking up in March 2019, and went on a farewell tour later in the year.
 In a statement, they said "we just can't devote ourselves to the band the way we want to anymore" and that they would "rather go out with a fanfare" than "slip away".
+Their last show was at The Art School in Glasgow.

+On 22 May 2023 The Spook School announced two live performances would happen, one in Glasgow on 8 December and one in London on 16 December, to mark the 10 year anniversary of the release of their debut album.

 Critical reception

 Their debut album, released in 2013, is entitled Dress Up because it "relates to the idea of gender being a social construction, something that can be artificially appropriated".
 The record received positive reviews from Loud and Quiet, Under the Radar, and The Skinny.

-Their second album, Try To Be Hopeful, released in 2015, has also received favourable coverage from music journalists.
+Their second album, Try to Be Hopeful, released in 2015, has also received favourable coverage from music journalists.
 Often with emphasis that their world-view encompasses the fluidity of both gender and sexuality and that this gives their output "urgency and cheering freshness".

 The band's third album, Could It Be Different? was released January 2018 - just before embarking on a US tour supporting New York state pop-punk duo Diet Cig.
 It has been described as a "defining statement", and a "a life-affirming return" which finds them "on the cusp of greatness".
 Clash called it arguably "one of the most important albums of 2018".
 It was long-listed for that years Scottish Album of the Year Award.